xkhainguyen/ASAP/README.md

 ASAP codebase is built on top of [HumanoidVerse](https://github.com/LeCAR-Lab/HumanoidVerse) (a multi-simulator framework for humanoid learning) and [Human2Humanoid](https://github.com/LeCAR-Lab/human2humanoid) (our prior work on humanoid whole-body tracking).

-[HumanoidVerse](https://github.com/LeCAR-Lab/HumanoidVerse) allows you to train humanoid skills in multiple simulators including IsaacGym, IsaacSim and Genesis.
-We leverage this framework to develop [ASAP](https://agile.human2humanoid.com/) and study how to best transfer policies across simulators, and real world.
+[HumanoidVerse](https://github.com/LeCAR-Lab/HumanoidVerse) allows you to train humanoid skills in multiple simulators, including IsaacGym, IsaacSim, and Genesis.
+Its key design logic is the separation and modularization of simulators, tasks, and algorithms, which enables smooth transfers between different simulators and the real world with minimum effort (just one line of code change).
+We leverage this framework to develop [ASAP](https://agile.human2humanoid.com/) and study how to best transfer policies across simulators and the real world.

 ## IsaacGym Conda Env